-"Since my husband started to join the MB2M meetings he changed his behavior.
-I realized that there is somebody in the shadow helping understand how a couple can engage in uncomfortable topics together, but doing so comfortably." ~Partner of a Men Connect for New Mainers participant
+"Since my husband started to join the MB2M meetings, he changed his behavior.
+I realized that there is somebody in the shadow helping understand how a couple can engage in uncomfortable topics together, but doing so comfortably." ~A participant's partner

 Our facilatators: Guy Mpoyi Tshitoko, Christian Bisimwa, and Chris Kelleher